Ferhatmedtahar/building--api/modelingData.md

 controllers : user , tour , review + `auth , error ,HANDLEFACTORY`
 models:for Schema ,virtual , methods,pre +post middlewares ,
+routes :route , post ,get ...+ function related to Utils:apiFeatures ,appError , catchAsync , email
+static: css ,img ,html to serve (temp)

-routes :route , post ,get ...+ function related to if u ever needed to modify req or validate something make a middleware
+--always the auth stuff are defined in route declarations --if u ever needed to modify req or validate something make a middleware

+##### lecture 165:auth missing peice

+we can expose some methods and route to the world that we can share for other websites to get

+#### lecture:167 Indexes